litesam/bloggy/src/posts/3-why,what_and_react.md

 ## Why no graphics on the webpages?

-This is a simple one I'm trying to do animations based upon Spring-physics based animations rather than traditional time-based animations.
-I tried to build the Spring-physics animations from scratch but it takes a lot of time because it is just me madly typing on my keyboard hoping that the animation will be rendered in 60fps but no it takes a huge lag and lays down to 10fps so that it cannot render more than even 10 elements, so wait till the animation thingie grows or wait till I get frustrated and use any other spring graphics library.
+This is a simple one I'm trying to do animations based upon Spring-physics rather than traditional time-based animations.
+I'm trying to build my own Spring-physics animations from scratch but it takes a lot of time because, it is just me madly typing on my keyboard hoping that the animation will be rendered in 60fps but no it takes a huge lag and lays down to 10fps so that it cannot render more than even 10 elements, so wait till I learn to do it correctly or wait till I get frustrated and use any other spring graphics library.

 Now go ahead and try to build a blog on your own, and do share it with me!!